Amahle140/CDV01_Career_Goals_Reflection_AMASIG25123_fto2502_B_Amahle-Siguca_CDV01/README.md

  Resources for Career Growth:
  Books:

-The Pragmatic Programmer by Andrew Hunt
-The Lean Startup by Eric Ries

  Final Thought
 By following this structured preparation plan, I can systematically develop technical expertise, gain real-world experience, and position myself for long-term success in web development and beyond.